ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 - `metrics` – Flag that sets to expose metrics from the [system.metrics](../../operations/system-tables/metrics.md#system_tables-metrics) table.
 - `events` – Flag that sets to expose metrics from the [system.events](../../operations/system-tables/events.md#system_tables-events) table.
 - `asynchronous_metrics` – Flag that sets to expose current metrics values from the [system.asynchronous_metrics](../../operations/system-tables/asynchronous_metrics.md#system_tables-asynchronous_metrics) table.
+- `errors` - Flag that sets to expose the number of errors by error codes occurred since the last server restart.
+This information could be obtained from the [system.errors](../../operations/system-tables/asynchronous_metrics.md#system_tables-errors) as well.

 **Example**